The first one I got to try out was the Legion Y530, the 15″ entry level model in the new line of Legions.

 As always, I put the laptop through its paces as if it were my everyday primary machine.
 With the battery in balanced mode and the screen at 30-50% brightness, I worked off of my home wifi with the keyboard lighting on, after downloading and installing all the things I would normally be using.
 This was mainly doing some work using Microsoft Office – typing up documents in Word and brushing up on some presentations in PowerPoint.
 Of course is the normal Facebooking, Twittering, and keeping up with both my work and personal emails.
 I took some breaks for YouTube and watched an episode of Game of Thrones on HBO Go as well, even streaming it from Chrome to the big TV in my living room.
 The wifi held up without having to turn up the performance during the stream, and held up in perfect 1080p the entire way through while I browsed otherwise on the interwebs.
 I did have to eventually increase the brightness closer to max – and while it did look good I wish it would go just a smidge brighter on the scale.

-Now comes the really impressive part – At this point of the test I usually start running low enough on battery life to start wrapping things up and setting it back up to charge.
+Now comes the impressive part – At this point of the test I usually start running low enough on battery life to start wrapping things up and setting it back up to charge.
 But after 3 hours of use (that’s solid in-use time over the course of the day, not counting times when it was in sleep mode), the battery meter said I was still at over 60% battery life, with an estimated five and a half hours left.
 So I was actually able to download Battle.net, Steam, World of Warcraft and Rise of the Tomb Raider with battery life still to spare.
+I ended up getting a shade over 7 hours out of it.

 Test 2 – Game Testing